zephyr-data-specs/GMNS/Specification/Lane.md

 It is challenging to represent a lane that has different purposes on different sections of a lane (e.g., a merge lane downstream of a signal, which then becomes a parking lane, and then becomes a right-turn pocket).
-Segments are used to identify the places where lane transitions occur.
+Segments and segment_lanes are used to identify the places where lane transitions occur.

 The lane file includes the typical allocation of lanes.
 It does not